SaltyAom/forsteri/readme.md

 let Card = () => <h1>Title</h1> // Doesn't affected by style.css
 ```

-To use external stylesheet in Milk Component, you can assign stylesheet in the component instead.
+To use external stylesheet in Forsteri Component, you can assign stylesheet in a component instead.

 ```javascript
 let Card = () => (